 There are currently over 40 PhD students at SPARC, and our PhD completions in 2019/20 provide an insight into the diverse range of topics studied within the centre.

-To find out more about PhD study here, please contact us at email@example.com
+To find out more on how to apply for PhD study please contact us at Health-PGRemail@example.com

 We have an excellent track record of working with PhD students and are incredibly proud of their achievements.
 Our students go on to secure high-value careers throughout the sports industry and academia.